Getting Your Kids to Eat more Vegetables

 • Squash pureed in mac n’ cheese.

-• Carrots, peppers in pizza sauce.
+• Carrots and peppers in pizza sauce.
 What kid doesn’t love pizza?

 • One vegetable that I recently tried and fell in love with is leek.
-If cooked long enough, such as in a slow cooker along with the recipe you are adding it into, it disappears, thickening your recipe.
-My recipe for Creamy Potato Leek Soup is amazing, both my 5 and 3-year-olds love it.
+If cooked long enough, such as in a slow cooker, along with the recipe you are adding it to, it disappears, thickening your recipe.
+My recipe for Creamy Potato Leek Soup is amazing; both my 5- and 3-year-olds love it.

 • We also make baked sweet potato fries.
-Healthier than store made ones as they aren’t fried, a little garlic powder and onion salt and they are beyond delicious
+They are healthier than store-bought ones as they aren’t fried.
+Add a little garlic powder and onion salt, and they are beyond delicious.

-You can find many more ideas like these in Jessica Seinfeld’s cookbook’s Deceptively Delicious and Double Delicious!
+You can find many more ideas in Jessica Seinfeld’s cookbook Deceptively Delicious and Double Delicious!

 Her ideas are amazing, and the little stories she includes in the book about her family are hilarious.